Cube: In antiquity

 The Platonic solids are five polyhedra known since antiquity.
 The set is named for Plato, who attributed these solids to nature in his dialogue Timaeus.
 One of them, the cube, represented the classical element of earth because of the building blocks of Earth's foundation.
 Euclid's Elements defined the Platonic solids, including the cube, and showed how to find the ratio of the circumscribed sphere's diameter to the edge length.

 Following Plato's use of the regular polyhedra as symbols of nature, Johannes Kepler in his Harmonices Mundi sketched each of the Platonic solids; he decorated the cube's side with a tree.
-In his Mysterium Cosmographicum, Kepler proposed the structure of Solar System and the relationships between its extraterrestrial planets with the set of Platonic solids, inscribed and circumscribed by spherical orbs.
+In his Mysterium Cosmographicum, Kepler proposed the structure of Solar System and the relationships between its planets with the set of Platonic solids, inscribed and circumscribed by spherical orbs.
 Each solid encased in a sphere, within one another, would produce six layers, corresponding to the six known planets.
 Mercury, Venus, Earth, Mars, Jupiter, and Saturn.
 From innermost to outermost, these solids were arranged from octahedron, followed by the icosahedron, dodecahedron, tetrahedron, and eventually the cube.